YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 In a recent job interview, I told the hiring manager that my skill set matches the role's profile very well.
 And he went, I picked your CV, remember?
 It wasn't random.

 All there reasons why I left the previous firm was quite dealt with.
-I wanted to spent some longer time in this firm until I discovered it was not possible.
+I wanted to spend some longer time in this firm until I discovered it was not possible.
 Will elaborate more on that next chapter.

 #### 2.2